aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/how-to-protect-file/_index.md

 Please note that the above example code is for demonstration purposes only, and you would need to replace it with valid authentication credentials and file paths when using it in practice.
 Additionally, Aspose.Cells Cloud API offers many other features, such as spreadsheet creation, editing, manipulation, and data processing.
 Detailed API documentation and example code can be found on [developer guide of the official Aspose website](/developer-guide/).

-We hope this article helps you understand how to use Aspose.Cells Cloud API for file merge.
+We hope this article helps you understand how to use Aspose.Cells Cloud API for file protect.
 Best of luck with your implementation!